Home / LSA Faculty & Staff / Human Resources / LSA Policies & Guidelines / What to Do When Staff Leave a Unit /

 What do I do if someone tells me they are leaving the department?

 First, determine if the employee is leaving the University or transferring to another department at the University.
 If they are leaving the University, see the termination guidelines on the LSA website.
 If they are transferring to another department within the University, there is no HR paperwork required (i.e. change worksheet).
 Transfers are handled through the University Human Resources.
-For examples of what other items may need to be taken care of when an employee leaves your department, see the Personnel Departure Check-off List (PDF) available on the LSA HR website.
+For examples of what other items may need to be taken care of when an employee leaves your department, see the Personnel Departure Check-off List (Excel) available on the LSA HR website.

 UHR Managers' Toolkit Termination Checklist